Heidelberg Castle: Removal of the court to Mannheim

 In 1697 the Treaty of Ryswick was signed, marking the end of the War of the Grand Alliance and finally bringing peace to the town.
 Plans were made to pull down the castle and to reuse parts of it for a new palace in the valley.
 When difficulties with this plan became apparent, the castle was patched up.
 At the same time, Charles III Philip, Elector Palatine played with the idea of completely redesigning the castle, but shelved the project due to lack of funds.
-He did, however, install his favorite court jester, Perkeo of Heidelberg to famously watch over the castle's wine stock.
+He did, however, famously install Perkeo of Heidelberg, his favorite court jester, to watch over the castle's wine stock.
 Perkeo later became the unofficial mascot of the city.
 In 1720, Charles came into conflict with the town's Protestants as a result of fully handing over the Church of the Holy Spirit to the Catholics (it had previously been split by a partition and used by both congregations), the Catholic prince-elector moved his court to Mannheim and lost all interest in the castle.
 When on 12 April 1720, Charles announced the removal of the court and all its administrative bodies to Mannheim, he wished that "Grass may grow on her streets".

 The religious conflict was probably only one reason for the move to Mannheim.
 In addition, converting the old-fashioned hill-top castle into a Baroque palace would have been difficult and costly.
 By moving down into the plain, the prince-elector was able to construct a new palace, Mannheim Palace, that met his every wish.

 Karl Phillip's successor Karl Theodor planned to move his court back to Heidelberg Castle.
 However, on 24 June 1764, lightning struck the Saalbau (court building) twice in a row, again setting the castle on fire, which he regarded as a sign from heaven and changed his plans.
 Victor Hugo, who had come to love the ruins of the castle, also saw it as a divine signal:

 In the following decades, basic repairs were made, but Heidelberg Castle remained essentially a ruin.